edriso/outdoor-quest/README.md

 4. Open the dashboard in your web browser by navigating to `dist` directory.

+**Note**: When adding a file, such as an image, to the `assets` folder located in `src/assets`, remember that you must re-run the build or start command to apply the changes.

 ## Usage

 - Add your custom content and functionality by modifying the EJS templates in `src/views` directory.